TulipaEnergy/TulipaPlots.jl/docs/src/example.md

-# Example
+# Examples

+## Plotting the basics

-TulipaPlots.jl has three functions for plotting: a time-series flows, a visualisation of the graph (with asset and flow capacities), and a bar graph of the initial and invested asset capacities.
+TulipaPlots.jl has three functions for basic plotting: a time-series flows, a visualisation of the graph (with asset and flow capacities), and a bar graph of the initial and invested asset capacities.
 We show an example for plotting using the solution from the Norse case in TulipaEnergyModel.jl.

 First obtain the solution: